mauwia/food-delivery-app-server/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
 Node js boiler plate with login and signup routes and payments gateways.
 Mongoose database is used for this boiler plate. <br/>

-* Functions/Modules
-  - Login/Signup Route and storing data in moongose
-  - CRUD function route with monodb
-  - Send Email Function using nodemailer
-  - Stripe Payment Method
-  - Paypal Payment Method
-  - Currency conversion (By Rapid Api)
-  - Crypto to fiat conversion (Kraken)

- Few keys that needed to be updated.
-Create config.json and .env file and update things that are mentioned below

-* Updates Required
-  - Update JWT secret key in .env file for encryption and generation of token
-  - Update mongoose private key in config.json file
-  - Update Stripe secret key  in .env file
-  - Update email and password for sender email
-  - Update paypal secrets keys in paypal services file
-  - Update Rapid api and kraken keys in kraken services file

 ## Installation